-So often I'll find myself in the complex situation of arguing for the existence of God.
-While that argument is strong and there are many, I find myself always coming back to the person of Jesus.
+So often I'll find myself in the complicated situation of arguing for the existence of God.
+While that argument is strong and there are many, I see myself always coming back to the person of Jesus.
 There are many times that I can get someone to say "the probability of God existing is high, but Jesus could not have happened as it did in the Bible."

-There are dozens of arguments used as evidence for the death, burial and resurrection of Jesus Christ.
-Some of these are: Empty Tomb, Post-Death Appearances to 500 or more people, Christianity spring-boarding into History, Thomas the Doubter, and much more.
-These are all valid things and these things can all be used in proper context to defend the Resurrection of Jesus Christ.
+There are dozens of arguments used as evidence for the death, burial, and resurrection of Jesus Christ.
+Some of these are Empty Tomb, Post-Death Appearances to 500 or more people, Christianity spring-boarding into History, Thomas the Doubter, and much more.
+These are all valid things, and these things can all be used in the proper context to defend the Resurrection of Jesus Christ.

 However, I want to go to an argument that I find much more compelling.
 This argument consists of extra-biblical accounts of Jesus, reasoning with archeology and some other variables.
 So let's dive in and see for ourselves the splendor of Jesus Christ.

 Historians like Tacitus—or more formally, Caius/Gaius (or Publius) Cornelius Tacitus (55/56–c.
 118 C.E.)—was a Roman senator, orator and ethnographer, and arguably the best of Roman historians.
-His name is based on the Latin word tacitus, “silent,” from which we get the English word tacit.
-Interestingly, his compact prose uses silence and implications in a masterful way.
-One argument for the authenticity of the quotation below is that it is written in true Tacitean Latin.
+His name is based on the Latin word Tacitus, “silent,” from which we get the English word tacit.
+Interestingly, his short prose powerfully uses silence and implications.
+One argument for the authenticity of the quotation below is that it is written in correct Tacitean Latin.

 1) Christus, used by Tacitus to refer to Jesus, was one distinctive way by which some referred to him, even though Tacitus mistakenly took it for a personal name rather than an epithet or title; (2) this Christus was associated with the beginning of the movement of Christians, whose name originated from his; (3) he was executed by the Roman governor of Judea; and (4) the time of his death was during Pontius Pilate’s governorship of Judea, during the reign of Tiberius.
 (Many New Testament scholars date Jesus’ death to c.
 29 C.E.; Pilate governed Judea in 26–36 C.E., while Tiberius was emperor 14–37 C.E.